4 Reasons to Use a Dog Harness

 4. Difficult to Escape Out Of

-Now that you've decided to purchase a harness, it's time to chose the best harness for your dog.
+Now that you've decided to purchase a harness, it's time to choose the best harness for your dog.
 Make sure to consider size and style when getting your new harness!